threader/PC-Tuning/docs/post-install.md

     - Uninstall bloatware in **Settings -> Apps -> Apps and Features**
     - In the **Optional features** section, uninstall everything apart from **Microsoft Paint**, **Notepad** and **WordPad**

-    - Restart your PC once before following the next steps
+- Restart your PC once to apply the changes above (do not boot into Linux Mint without a full restart beforehand)

 ## Removing Bloatware with Linux